skivvyjs/skivvy/docs/guide/00-introduction.md

 ```
 > _Seeing as this directory has not yet been initialized as an npm module, Skivvy will automatically run the `npm init` command and guide you through the process._

-> _Behind the scenes, the `skivvy init` command creates a file in the project root named `skivvy.json`.
+> _Behind the scenes, the `skivvy init` command creates a file in the project root named `.skivvyrc`.
 This is used to store the project and task configuration._

 That's all it takes to set up a Skivvy project.
 Time to add some tasks!